qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

-It doesn't work because **the whole loop keeps borrowing the `vec`**, but `vec.push` requires mutable borrowing the `vec`, which violates mutable borrow exclusiveness.
+It doesn't work because the implicit iterator keeps borrowing the `vec`, but `vec.push` requires mutable borrowing the `vec`, which violates mutable borrow exclusiveness.

 However, manually using index can work: